ClojureBridge/curriculum/outline/intro.md

 With prefix notation, if we plan to use the same operator on many operands, we do not have to repeat the operator between them.

-I used integers with all of the above, but they can use floats or ratios just fine.
+I used integers with all of the above, but we can use floats or ratios just fine, as well.
 See these examples:

 ```clj
 (+ 4/3 7/8)   ;=> 53/24